Residues of manifolds: Applications and miscellaneous topics

 It is in general difficult to study variations of the energy and residues.
-Let us deal with the \M invariant cases, which seem to be particularly interesting.
-When the dimension is $1$, the energy $E_K(-2)$ is the integral of a quantity that is determined by the global data of knots, which is the cause of the difficulty.
+In this subsection we agree that $M$ is an $m$ dimensional closed submanifold of $\RR^n$.
+Let us deal with the scale invariant (possibly \M invariant) energy or residues, which seem to be particularly interesting.

+Suppose $m=1$.
+The energy $E_K(-2)$ is the integral of a quantity that is determined by the global data of knots, which is the cause of the difficulty.
 See \cite{B11,BRS,BV,Gv,He,IN14,IN15,R}.
+As for the energy minimizers, round circles give the minimum value of $E_M(-2)$.
+This was shown when codimension is $2$ by \cite{FHW}.
+The general case follows from the ``wasted length'' argument by Doyle and Schramm (see for example \cite{AS}), which holds regardless of the codimension.
+On the other hand, $E_{M,\nu}(-2)$ when codimension is $2$ is essentially equal to the ``energy'' studied in \cite{OS1}, which is not bounded above nor below.

-When the dimension is $2$, the residues are essentially Willmore energy (modulo the Euler characteristic).
+Suppose $m=2$ and the codimension is $1$.
+The residue is essentially Willmore energy (modulo the Euler characteristic).
+Round spheres give the minimum value of $\Res_{M}(-4)=\frac\pi8\int_M(\ka_1-\ka_2)^2\,dv$ (cf. \eqref{residue_surface_2}).
+On the other hand, Willmore's results claiming that round spheres minimize $\int_M (\ka_1+\ka_2)^2\,dv$ implies that